dengwirda/jigsaw-geo-matlab/README.md

 ## `References!`

 If you make use of `JIGSAW(GEO)` please include a reference to the following.
-Additional information regarding the formulation of the underlying `JIGSAW` mesh-generator can also be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.
+Additional information and references regarding the formulation of the underlying `JIGSAW` mesh-generator can also be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.

 `[1]` - Darren Engwirda: JIGSAW-GEO (1.0): locally orthogonal staggered unstructured grid generation for general circulation modelling on the sphere, Geosci.
 Model Dev., 10, 2117-2140, https://doi.org/10.5194/gmd-10-2117-2017, 2017.